 Headquartered in Englewood, Ohio, Liteflex boasts 309,000 square feet of engineering, manufacturing and testing space among five Dayton Region locations.
-It currently exports 65% of domestic production to Germany, Sweden, Poland, Ukraine, Turkey, China, Russia, India, South Korea, Argentina, New Zealand, Canada and Mexico while using 95% American-made materials.
+It currently exports 65% of domestic production to Argentina, Australia, Canada, China, Germany, India, Italy, Mexico, New Zealand, Poland, Russia, South Africa, South Korea, Sweden, Turkey, and Ukraine, while using 95% American-made materials.

 COMPONENT MANUFACTURING.
-Advantages of the Quickstep Process include low cost for set-up, shorter cure cycle times, reduced energy consumption, and aircraft quality parts can be made outside of the Autoclave.
+Advantages of the Quickstep Process include low cost set-ups, cure cycle times that are one-third that of any other process, reduced energy consumption, and aircraft quality parts can be made outside of the Autoclave.
 In addition, it allows the ability to produce complex integrated parts offering major cost savings by eliminating bolts and rivets.

 DAYTON-WRIGHT COMPOSITE & CERAMIC

 The Dayton-Wright Composite and Ceramic Development Center is designed, manned and resourced to respond to new and emerging requirements for the manufacture of special, lightweight composite components.
 The 80,000 square feet production facility is set-up as an accelerator for composite companies transitioning from start-up to growth stage.
 With a synergistic layout, it allows products to move seamlessly from one area of production to the next while ensuring quality throughout the process.